Minard-NG/Tic-Tac/README.md

 }
 ```

-Whenever a win case is met, I check for the currentPlayer and update the scores in localStorage accordingly (by first fetching the value of the respective player's score from localStorage, converting it to Number type and adding 1 to it, and reassigning the player's score in localStorage the updated value).
+Whenever a win case is met, I check for the currentPlayer and update the scores in localStorage accordingly (__by first fetching the value of the respective player's score from localStorage, converting it to Number type and adding 1 to it, then reassigning the player's score in localStorage the updated value__).

 ```js
 if(winStatus===true){